 If performance compliance is used, this table lists the values used in the performance calculation and require no user input.

 If prescriptive compliance is used, fill out this table

+01 Reference information from CF1R

-01 Enter the Master Bath distance of furthest fixture to Water Heater in feet.
+02 Enter the Master Bath distance of furthest fixture to Water Heater in feet.
+For multiple water heaters, enter the distance to the closest water heater.

-02 Enter the Kitchen distance from furthest fixture to Water Heater in feet
+03 Enter the Kitchen distance from furthest fixture to Water Heater in feet.
+For multiple water heaters, enter the distance to the closest water heater.

-03 Enter Furthest Third fixtures from fixture to Water Heater in feet
+04 Enter Furthest Third fixtures from fixture to Water Heater in feet.
+For multiple water heaters, enter the average of the furthest distance of each water heater.

-04 Calculated value – no user input required
+05 Calculated value – no user input required